VincentVanlaer/mesa-school-labs/content/friday/morning-session.md

 abundance_win_flag = .true.
 ```

-To make the Kippenhahn diagram work properly, you will need to modify the history columns.
-Copy the default into your current working directory
+To make the Kippenhahn diagram work properly, you will need to add some history columns to your output.
+Copy the default `history_columns.list` into your current working directory

 ```bash
 cp $MESA_DIR/star/defaults/history_columns.list .
 ```

-and edit the local history_columns.list file to tell MESA to output the mixing and burning regions:
+and edit the local copy of history_columns.list file to tell MESA to output some mixing and burning regions:

 ```fortran
 burning_regions 20